Surgical Procedures: Vertebroplasty

 What is recovery like?

-Recovery from vertebroplasty will depend on the extent of the procedure performed.
-At times, a hospital stay is required.
+Recovery from vertebroplasty depends on the extent of the procedure.
+At times, a hospital stay is needed.

 You will be told how to care for your surgical incisions and will be given any other instructions before leaving the hospital.

-Your medical team will discuss with you the medications you will be taking, such as those for pain, blood clot, infection, and constipation prevention and/or other conditions.
+Your medical team will talk with you about the medications you will be taking, such as those for pain, blood clot, infection, and constipation prevention and/or other conditions.

 Your provider will tell you what you should and should not do when you go home.
 This will often include:

-- Avoid constipation caused by narcotic medications by increasing water and fiber intake and taking laxatives as directed.
+- Avoiding constipation caused by narcotic pain medications by increasing water and fiber intake and taking laxatives as directed.

-- Follow your healthcare team’s recommendations on stretching, conditioning and strengthening exercises, as well as instructions on proper body mechanics.
+- Following your care team’s recommendations on stretching, conditioning and strengthening exercises, as well as instructions on proper body mechanics.

-- Keep your surgical incision clean, dry, and intact for 24 hours.
+- Keeping your surgical incision clean, dry, and intact for 24 hours.

 - Avoid tub bathing until advised by your healthcare team; showering is recommended with gentle patting of the surgical incision when drying.